where-to-watch-NCR/web/README.md

 # Where to watch Next Cycling Race

 Here is a small project built by the community and for the community, to help us all watch our favorite race in the best condition.
-This is a community feed book that indexes every broadcast of a race per country.
+This is a community feed that indexes every broadcast of a race per country.

 Please note that this project has gained higher interest since the fall of gnc+.